Righteousness: Jainism

+In Jainism, righteousness is fundamentally associated with ethical discipline and spiritual purification aimed at liberating the soul (jīva) from karmic bondage.
+Jain philosophy holds that righteous living is essential to restrain the accumulation of karma and to eliminate existing karmic attachments, ultimately leading to moksha.

+Samyak cāritra, or right conduct, represents the practical dimension of righteousness in Jainism.
+It involves disciplined control of body, speech, and mind, along with the systematic reduction of passions such as anger, pride, deceit, and greed.
+In Jainism, righteousness is inseparable from the goal of liberation.
+Ethical discipline purifies the soul by weakening karmic attachments and gradually restoring its inherent nature of infinite knowledge, perception, and bliss.
+Right conduct is regarded as essential for preventing karmic influx (āsrava) and facilitating the dissociation of accumulated karma (nirjarā).

 Sikhism

-For Sikhs, the word Dharm means the path of righteousness and proper religious practice.
 For Sikhs, the word dharam (Punjabi: ਧਰਮ, dharam) means the path of righteousness and proper religious practice.
 Guru Granth Sahib in hymn 1353 connotes dharam as duty.
 The 3HO movement in Western culture, which has incorporated certain Sikh beliefs, defines Sikh dharam broadly as all that constitutes religion, moral duty, and way of life.

 Persian religions

 Zoroastrianism

-In Zoroastrianism, asha is an important tenet of the Zoroastrian religion with a complex and nuanced range of meaning.
+In Zoroastrianism, asha is an important religious tenet with a complex and nuanced range of meaning.
 It is commonly summarized in accord with its contextual implications of 'truth' and 'right(eousness)', 'order' and 'right working'.

-From an early age, Zoroastrians are taught to pursue righteousness by following the Threefold Path of asha: humata, huxta, huvarshta (Good Thoughts, Good Words, Good Deeds).
+From an early age, Zoroastrians are taught to pursue righteousness by following the Threefold Path of asha: humata, huxta, huvarshta (Good Thoughts, Good Words and Good Deeds).

 One of the most sacred mantras in the religion is the Ashem Vohu, which has been translated as an "Ode to Righteousness".
-There are many translations, that differ due to the complexity of Avestan and the concepts involved (for other translations, see: Ashem Vohu).
+There are many translations that differ due to the complexity of Avestan and the concepts involved (for other translations, see: Ashem Vohu).

 "Righteousness is the best good and it is happiness.
 Happiness is to her/him who is righteous, for the sake of the best righteousness".